 Another important factor is to be receptive to complaints from clients.
 Listen to their issues and do the best you can to solve them, even if it means that you work for a couple of extra hours.
 Customer satisfaction goes a long way in building a sturdy and robust freelancing career.

 Accept Changes to the Conventional Methods

 Last but not the least, you should always be ready to integrate something that is better for your career.
 New tools and software, for example, are released on almost a daily basis.
 Explore these tools and use them if they can help you.
 Get out of your comfort zone.
 It is easy to follow a mundane and monotonous method of doing things but remember, if you accept this, it would be better to pursue a 9 to 5 job.
 Being a freelancer is all about being vogue and going with the times.
 Use the best tools to do your job.
 Use CRMs to manage your sales once your clientele becomes large enough.
+Contact with customers is also evolving.
+They tend to handle everything online.
+Check out this article on a cloud-based phone system from Channels to learn more.
 Use bulk mailing tools to help you out.